 The module has a clear button.
-Pressing this button put the module into the self-test state, clearing all stored key objects, logical tokens and impath keys and running all self-tests.
-The long term security critical parameters, module keys, module signing key and nCipher Security Officer's key can be cleared by returning the module to the factory state, as described above.
+Pressing this button puts the module into the self-test state, clearing all stored key objects, logical tokens and impath keys and running all self-tests.
+The long term security critical parameters, nShield Security Officer's key, module keys and module signing key can be cleared by returning the module to the factory state, as described above.